-Rilonacept has been generally well-tolerated in the study, with AEs consistent with the FDA-approved label for the treatment of CAPS, including Familial Cold Auto-inflammatory Syndrome and Muckle-Wells Syndrome.
-The most common AEs were gastrointestinal disorders and injection site reactions.
-Seven of 12 subjects experienced at least one treatment-related adverse event during the treatment period.
-There was one treatment-related serious AE which resulted in discontinuation: a skin abscess which responded to medical treatment.
-Infections are reported in the rilonacept label for CAPs.
+Rilonacept was generally well-tolerated in the study, with adverse events consistent with the FDA-approved label for the treatment of CAPS, including Familial Cold Autoinflammatory Syndrome and Muckle-Wells Syndrome.
+The most common adverse events were mild, transient injection site reactions that did not cause discontinuation.
+There was one treatment-related serious adverse event which resulted in discontinuation: a subcutaneous abscess which responded to medical treatment.
+Infections are included in the rilonacept label for CAPS.